-In late 1986, shortly after ELO splintered, Lynne was tabbed by George Harrison to help shepherd his first new solo album since 1982's Gone Troppo, and those sessions — which found Lynne producing as well as co-writing a number of tracks — would end up altering the course of his entire career.
-Not only was Harrison's Cloud Nine LP a substantial comeback for the former Beatle, but producing it put Lynne at the nexus of a group of artists who he'd eventually join with to make a band of their own: the Traveling Wilburys.
+Those sessions — which found Lynne producing as well as co-writing a number of tracks — would end up altering the course of his entire career.
+Harrison's Cloud Nine marked a substantial comeback for the former Beatles star, while placing Lynne at the nexus of a group of artists who he'd eventually join with to make a band of their own: the Traveling Wilburys.

 Before all that, however, Lynne's work with Harrison scored him his first solo recording contract.
 "At the end of ELO, I didn't know what I wanted to do," he later admitted.
 "I was still playing about in my little studio — I used to have a small one upstairs — and I used to make up songs and demos for my own fun. ...
 And then while I was working on Cloud Nine, Warners asked me if I'd like to do an album for myself."

-By the end of ELO's run, Lynne had assumed a great deal of the vocal and instrumental responsibilities in the studio — a tradition he continued when he got down to work on his solo debut, titled Armchair Theatre.
-But unlike his increasingly synth-focused work on ELO's later output, Lynne made a point of keeping things relatively organic with Theatre, even if the album's tightly stacked arrangements might have made it easy to assume otherwise.
+By the end of ELO's run, Lynne had assumed a great deal of the vocal and instrumental responsibilities in the studio — a tradition he continued when he got down to work on his solo debut, released in the U.S. as Armchair Theatre on July 2, 1990.
+Unlike his increasingly synth-focused work on ELO's later output, however, Lynne made a point of keeping things relatively organic with Theatre – even if the album's tightly stacked arrangements might have made it easy to assume otherwise.